-In 2017 the Regional Schools Commissioner asked Brigantia Learning Trust to take on Yewlands Academy which has been through a period of turmoil and (prior to joining Brigantia) was judged as ‘inadequate’ by inspectors.
-Since then Yewlands has made significant progress and improvement and has been the most improved secondary school in Sheffield over the past two years.
+In 2017 the trust was asked to take on Yewlands Academy, which had been through a period of turmoil and (prior to joining Brigantia) was judged as ‘inadequate’ by OfSTED.
+Since joining the trust, Yewlands has made significant progress and improvement and has been the most improved secondary school in Sheffield over the past two years.

 Across the five academies in the trust, Brigantia Learning Trust provides for around 3,780 pupils.
 It employs over 450 staff and has a budget of almost £20m.

 The board seeks a business leader with expertise in